avides/mysql-s3-backup/README.md

 ## Usage

-Set up your variables in the placeholder and run the following comamnd on your docker server:
+Set up your variables in the placeholder and run the following command on your docker server:
 ```
 docker run \
 -d \